anderskitson/Website-Basics/Part-1(Windows)/README.md

 * **9** Now here comes the first git command, open up Terminal type `git init` and always hit enter after i say type this in Terminal.
 Yay:raised_hands: you have now created your first git repository locally.

 *  **11**
 Next hover over your `project name` folder in the top left and click the +new file icon not new folder and name it README.md (as seen below) This is where all your documentation will go.
 The file should have opened :sparkles:automagically:sparkles:, now Write `# Project-Name` in the editor itself.
-Type | <kbd>Ctrl<kbd> + s | or File save.
+Type <kbd>Ctrl +</kbd> s or File save.

 ![vscode-file](images/vscode-newfile.gif)